IBM-Cloud/docs/manageapps/depapps.md

 If you use an external buildpack, you must specify the URL of the buildpack by using the **-b** option when you deploy your application to {{site.data.keyword.Bluemix_notm}} from the command prompt.

-  * To deploy Liberty server packages to {{site.data.keyword.Bluemix_notm}}, use the following command:
+  * To deploy Liberty server packages to {{site.data.keyword.Bluemix_notm}}, use the following command from your source directory:

   ```
   cf push